maelfabien/Graph2Speak/README.md

 ## What's in the repo?

+- A notebook that goes through the data preparation
+- A notebook that goes through Graph2Speak in a few steps
+- The needed `requirements`
+- The `src` code that contains:
 	- The CSI dataset, in the `data` folder:
 		- WAV files of some episodes
 		- Transcripts, with timestamps, from the University of Edinburgh
 	- The code to prepare the data (`data_processing.py`)
-- A notebook that illustrates the data preparation
-- The code to run the Graph2Speak re-ranking model (`graph2speak.py)
+	- The code to run the Graph2Speak re-ranking model (`graph2speak.py`)
-- A notebook that illustrates Graph2Speak in a few steps
 	- The `speaker_id_input` is a folder that contains our output of an X-vector speaker id baseline, ran in Kaldi (recipes provided), but can be replaced by any output of your choice

 The rest of the folders are created automatically.